Pylons/pyramid/docs/narr/models.rst

 You specify that a model *implements* an interface by using the ``zope.interface.implements`` function at class scope.
 The above ``BlogEntry`` model implements the ``IBlogEntry`` interface.

+See the :ref:`views_chapter` for more information about why providing models with an interface can be an interesing thing to do.

 Defining a Graph of Model Instances
 -----------------------------------